 These recommendations are based on your results.
-Read them and select the ones you think would work best for you.

-You may feel like you need to take extensive notes or jump into activities right away.
+Read them and select the ones you think would work best for you During Instruction or Activities You may feel like you need to take extensive notes or jump into activities right away.
 It might be wise at times to pause, reflect and ask questions to ensure you have a deeper understanding of things.

-- If you have many tasks to deal with at once, assign a priority to each task.
-This can help you remain organized and feeling in control. - Make sure you clearly understand what's expected of you.
-When you feel there is more than you can handle at any one time, discuss it with your teachers and parents.
+Working on Assignments or Independent Tasks If you have many tasks to deal with at once, assign a priority to each task.
+This can help you remain organized and feeling in control.
+Make sure you clearly understand what's expected of you.
+When you feel there is more than you can handle at an one time, discuss it with your teachers and parents.
+Preparing for Tests or Presentations